-Accessing and Managing Finances
+Managing & Accessing Finances

 Bank accounts when someone dies

 The bank should be notified when a loved one dies.
 This is the responsibility of the administrator or executor of the will.
+Some funeral directors may help families with this process.

 If the bank account is in the sole name of the deceased then the bank account will be frozen until the bank has received a probate/letters of administration along with the documents they required for closure.
 This means that any automatic payments attached to the accounts will be stopped (with the exception of mortgage payments).
-Joint bank accounts (i.e. between a husband and wife) will continue to be able to be operated by the survivor and will pass into the survivor’s sole name.

 This is a responsibility of the executor/administrator of the estate.
 Each bank has their own requirements for closure.
 There will be forms to be completed.
 The Bank will also need a certified copy of the death certificate and probate/letters of administration.